alvarengacarlos/simple-system/docs/exception.md

 10 - the email is not in the reset password process - 400
 11 - sorry, internal error - 500
 12 - it is not possible to send the email - 500
+13 - the token is expired - 400
 ## Reference: [Restful API](https://restfulapi.net/http-status-codes/).